Lions Super Bowl 58 Odds: September 29, 2023

 Key Contributors Toward Lions Super Bowl Odds

-HC Dan Campbell is in his third season with the Lions, and he currently has the second-best odds to win NFL Coach of the Year at +750 at DraftKings Sportsbook Michigan, behind only Dolphins HC Mike McDaniel (+400).
+Lions head coach Dan Campbell is in his third season with the Lions, leading them to history as they sit one win away from the Super Bowl.
+With so many impressive coaching jobs this season, he currently has the fourth-shortest odds at +1500 to win 2023 NFL Coach of the Year at DraftKings Sportsbook Michigan.

 Where Can I Bet on the Detroit Lions to Win the Super Bowl?